-Agencies of the Australian and Australian Capital Territory governments must comply with the Australian Privacy Principles in the Privacy Act 1988.
-As an Australian Government agency, the Commission is therefore required to comply with the Australian Privacy Principles.
+Agencies of the Australian and Australian Capital Territory Governments must comply with the Australian Privacy Principles (APPs) in the Privacy Act 1988.
+As an Australian Government agency, the Commission is therefore required to comply with the APPs.

 The Commission is committed to protecting privacy and adheres to:

-If clients have any privacy concerns or wish to make a privacy complaint, they should contact the Commission by emailing firstname.lastname@example.org or by writing to:
+If a person has any privacy concerns or wishes to make a privacy complaint, they should contact the Commission by emailing firstname.lastname@example.org or by writing to:

 The Privacy Officer